okonomichiyaki/supercat/020-bot turn start here.md

 <#ifdef campaign>- Is one or more card an Event?
 	- Draw until there are 2 non-Event cards to choose from, or no more cards.
 	- Shuffle drawn Event cards back into stack and select from drawn non-Event cards.
-<#endif>- Is bot winning or tied for first place for a matching ambition, and is an ambition marker available?
+<#endif>- Is bot winning or tied for first place for a matching ambition?
-	- Select matching card.
-Prefer: more pips
-	- Declare the ambition (if ambition already declared, only declare if winning)
-	- If both cards are the same suit, select card with higher number.
+	- Is there an ambition marker available?
+		- Select matching card and declare, if bot is winning or ambition not yet declared.
 	- Otherwise, use General Priorities to select card.

 ✦ Can bot surpass with either card?

 - Yes:
-	- Select card to surpass.
+	- Select card which surpasses.
+Prefer: higher number
-	- If more than one option, select card with high number.
 - No:
 	- If seize counter is on bot's board, increment it, else place seize counter, with a value of 1.
 	- If hand counter is 2 or greater and initiative was not already seized this round, check for seize: